-'''

-forkIO :: IO a -> IO ThreadId // ForkIO creates a concurrent thread

-main = do { forkIO (print 'x'); print 'y' }
+''' forkIO :: IO a -> IO ThreadId // ForkIO creates a concurrent thread main = do { forkIO (putChar 'x'); putChar 'y' } '''

-'''

-do composes IO actions sequentially and in order. do { print 'x'; print 'y' } is an IO action that first prints x then y.
-Using forkIO allows the IO action of its argument to run concurrently with performance of the forking action.
+Using forkIO allows the IO action of its argument to run concurrently with performance of the thread that called forkIO.
 Again, notice that the type system enforces that IO actions are only performed as a result of performing the main action.
 Evaluation of functions does not result in performing IO actions so there is strong containment of IO side effects of a program to only the IO actions.